Federal Aviation Administration (FAA), DOT.

 - That they perform properly under foreseeable operating conditions; and

 - That they do not perform in a manner or at such times as to impede the pilot's ability to maintain control of the airplane or constitute a hazard to the airplane or occupants.

 The latter point has the potential to be the more rigorous of the requirements.
 An unexpected deployment while conducting the takeoff or landing phases of flight may result in an unsafe condition.
 The unexpected deployment may either startle the pilot, or generate a force sufficient to cause a sudden movement of the control yoke.
 Either action could result in a loss of control of the airplane, the consequences of which are magnified due to the low operating altitudes during these phases of flight.
-The FAA has considered this when establishing these special conditions.
+The FAA has considered this Start Printed Page 20369when establishing these special conditions.

 The inflatable restraint system relies on sensors to electronically activate the inflator for deployment.
 These sensors could be susceptible to inadvertent activation, causing deployment in a potentially unsafe manner.
 The consequences of an inadvertent deployment must be considered in establishing the reliability of the system.
 AmSafe, Inc. must show that the effects of an inadvertent deployment in flight are not a hazard to the airplane or that an inadvertent deployment is extremely improbable.
 In addition, general aviation aircraft are susceptible to a large amount of cumulative wear and tear on a restraint system.
 It is likely that the potential for inadvertent deployment increases as a result of this cumulative damage.
 Therefore, the impact of wear and tear on inadvertent deployment must be considered.
 Due to the effects of this cumulative damage, a life limit must be established for the appropriate system components in the restraint system design.